Skip to main content

-Why Mock Interviews Matter
+Why Do Mock Interviews Matter?

 Just like any other skill, interviewing requires practice to perfect.
 Think about it - would you perform in a crucial presentation without rehearsing?
 Would you run a marathon without training?
 The same principle applies to interviews.
 The stakes are high, and you want to be at your best when it matters most.

-The Psychology Behind Mock Interviews
+What's the Psychology Behind Mock Interviews?

 There's actually a fascinating psychological aspect to mock interviews.
 When you're in an actual interview, your brain is processing multiple streams of information: